DAFF0D11/dmenu-suite/README.md

 A simple music shuffler using MPV back end.

-Most music players are far too complicated for my needs, and I always have MPV installed anyways.<br>
+Most music players are far too complicated for my needs.<br>
 I like to listen to a single directory of songs on shuffle and choose a 'set' of them to play next.<br>

 Its highly recommended to set up [playerctl](https://github.com/altdesktop/playerctl) with [mpv-mpris](https://github.com/hoyon/mpv-mpris) to control the mpv instance.